Overview and Cruise Ship Facts

 The ship has a large "Kid's Crew" area on the Norwegian Pearl called the Aqua Kid's Club.
 This educational and entertaining program is available to kids from 2 to 17 and is offered year-round on sea days and in the evenings when the ship is in port.
 In addition to the kids' program, the Norwegian Pearl has a group sitting service for ages 2 and up from 10 pm to 1 am and for certain hours when the ship is in port.
 Parents need time to have fun, too!

 Parents may want to purchase a Kid's Crew backpack package for their kids that include a baseball cap, sunglasses, luggage tags, t-shirt, souvenir cup, and unlimited sodas for the entire cruise.
-The backpack sells for $39.50 on seven-day cruises.
 The Kid's Soda package, which includes a cup, telescopic straw, and unlimited fountain sodas has an extra fee, but might be worth it if your kid loves soft drinks.

 Caribbean, Alaska, and Panama Canal Itineraries